tarsislima/ArangoDB-PHP-AQL-Generator/README.md

 # README #

-AQL Generator For ArangoDb-PHP   [Beta]
+AQL Generator For ArangoDb-PHP   [Alfa]

-This is a experimental builder to generate Aql Query Strings and is in beta.
+This is a experimental builder to generate Aql Query Strings and is in alfa.

 ### What is this repository for? ###